Regenerative Travel Why Ethical Travel Needs More Guts

 The travel industry has spent years polishing its sustainability credentials.
 Eco-certifications are everywhere, travellers are nudged to offset, and governments release glossy pledges to reduce tourism's environmental footprint.

-- Sustainability asks: "How can we do less harm?"
+Sustainability asks: "How can we do less harm?"

-- Regeneration asks: "How can we do more good?"
+Regeneration asks: "How can we do more good?"

-How to Travel Regeneratively
+How to Travel Ethically

 We all love to travel.
-But the truth is, we travel more than necessary—and less meaningfully than possible.
+But the truth is, we travel more than necessary and less meaningfully than possible.

-So the regenerative traveller starts by asking honest questions:
+The ethical traveller starts by asking honest questions:

 - How will I show up?
 Will I follow the rhythm of the place or impose my own?